 It’s all about delayed gratification.
 Say goodbye to today so tomorrow can be even better.
 Once, at a mid-week dinner party, I found myself sitting next to a guest that became antsy because he knew he was going to have a terrible next day if he didn’t go to bed soon.
 As I reached to refill my wine glass, I admired his understanding of delayed gratification.
 Perhaps one day I could be that disciplined.

 Try to get eight hours sleep.
 I have read no less then one million articles on this topic (this is my personal favourite!) and my conclusion is eight hours is good.
 Practically speaking, if I aim for eight I’ll get at least seven hours.
+Maybe even six!
 Reading articles on how many hours you’re supposed to sleep is an excellent sleep-avoidance technique.
 Put that iPad down and go to bed.

 Create a morning routine

 I’m quite taken with my “miracle morning,” and disappointed when it doesn’t happen.
-It involves: wake to favourite songs, DON’T THINK, slide out of bed and straight to brush teeth, floss, drink lemon water, do salutations, meditation, 5-minute journal, a quick review of to do list, run, shower, coffeeeeee, breakfast, read, Duolingo Danish, dress, GO!
+It involves: wake to favourite songs, DON’T THINK, slide out of bed and straight to brush teeth, lemon water, meditation, run, butter coffeeeeeeee, a quick review of to do list + intentions, journal, read something/anything, quickly check emails, shower, dress, GO!